 Francesco di Paola, the simple boy who became the beloved patron saint of Calabria

-Francesco Martolilla, the humble boy born in Paola in 1416, was considered a predestined to sanctity since adolescence.
+Francesco Martolilla, write down this name.
+He was the humble boy born in Paola in 1416, people considered him a predestined to sanctity since adolescence.

 His mother, Vienna, and the vow to Francis from Assisi